micromatch/glob-fs/README.md

 The following events are emitted with all "read" methods:

+* `read`: emitted immediately before an iterator calls the first middleware.
 * `include`: emits a `file` object when it's matched
 * `exclude`: emits a `file` object when it's ignored/excluded
 * `file`: emits a `file` object when the iterator pushes it into the results array.
 Only applies to `sync`, `async` and `promise`.